francescoa97outlook/pyExoRaMa/paper/paper.md

 ![GUI for the plots visualization](Manipulate_Planet_Code.PNG)

 Mirroring the original tool, the second GUI is divided into two macro frames (Fig. 2).

-The first one contains the options and commands that enable the user to produce plots and histograms, which are shown in the second frame.
+The first one (in the left half of the GUI) contains the options and commands that enable the user to produce plots and histograms, which are shown in the second frame.
-The frame in the left half of the GUI is composed of several sub-frames, which we describe hereafter briefly:
+It is composed of several sub-frames, which we describe hereafter briefly:

 1. The load data frame, which contains only one button which purpose is to load the previous GUI to use another catalog or to change the current import settings.
 2. The filter catalog frame, which contains the nine inputs filter related to the nine non-mandatory columns from the first GUI.
 Those are: